Aaron-Bopp/TIM/30_Topics/31_Stubs/mindfullness.md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-Mindfulness is the practice of purposely bringing one's attention to experiences occurring in the present moment without judgment. [^1]
+Mindfulness is the practice of purposely bringing one's attention to experiences occurring in the present moment without [[judgement|judgment]]. [^1]

 **See**:: [[mental health]]